AllStarLink/ASL3-Manual/docs/adv-topics/iax-auth.md

 # IAX Direct Authentication
 IAX Direct Authentication is the most flexible and reliable way to connect to an ASL node without using the full ASL Registration infrastructure.
-This document is to aid in node operators creating IAX direct connections.
+This describes how to configure IAX direct authentication for node operators who wish to allow direct IAX connections.

 ## Configuring IAX
 !!! warning
-    If upgrading from an ASL1, ASL2, HamVOIP, or DIAL legacy configuration you cannot simply copy/paste the old configuration into ASL3.
+    If you are upgrading from an ASL1, ASL2, HamVOIP, or DIAL legacy configuration you cannot simply copy/paste the old configuration into ASL3.

 The default `/etc/asterisk/iax.conf` installed with your ASL3 installation should contain the following context *template*: